kanisterio/demo/webinar/cncf.io/script.md

 ```
 That you need to work with for executing your operations, for instance connecting to the database.

-The controller detect (in kubernetes it's more "watch" than detect) the creation of the actionset and execute the blueprint actions on the object and the secrets.
+The controller detect (in Kubernetes it's more "watch" than detect) the creation of the actionset and execute the blueprint actions on the object and the secrets.

 Mi.
 Ok but that sound complex to create an actionset each time we need to take a backup ?